January is Cervical Cancer Awareness Month

-The HPV vaccine protects against the types of HPV that most often cause cervical, vaginal, and vulvar cancers.
+The HPV vaccine protects against the types of Human Papilloma Virus (HPV) that most often cause cervical, vaginal, and vulvar cancers.
 The HPV vaccine is recommended for boys and girls who are 11 to 12 years old but can be given as early as age 9 and until age 26.

 HPV vaccination prevents new HPV infections, but does not treat existing infections or diseases.
 This is why the HPV vaccine works best when given before any exposure to HPV.
 You should get screened for cervical cancer regularly, even if you received an HPV vaccine.

 These things may also help lower your risk for cervical cancer, according to the CDC—

 - Use condoms during sex.*